salaboy/from-monolith-to-k8s/argocd/README.md

 <img src="imgs/argocd-dashboard.png" width="600">

-Hit the "Create" button and use the following details to configure your project:
+Hit the **"+ New App"** button and use the following details to configure your project:

 Here are the Create Application inputs that I've used:
 - Application Name: "staging-environment"